Monodromy and vanishing cycles for complete intersection curves: Framings and -spin structures

 \para{Arf invariants} In this paper, we will not encounter Arf invariants in any serious way, and so in the interest of concision we will keep this discussion rather terse.
 See \cite[Section 2.2]{strata3} for a fuller treatment.
 Suffice it to say that when $r$ is even and $\phi(c)$ is odd for every component $c$ of $\partial S$, there is a $\Z/2\Z$-valued invariant of $r$-spin structures known as the {\em Arf invariant} that classifies orbits of $r$-spin structures under the action of the mapping class group.
 As the framed change-of-coordinates principle (appearing below as \Cref{prop:ccp}) asserts, the existence of certain ``especially large'' configurations is obstructed by the Arf invariant, but otherwise does not play a role in our arguments.

 \begin{proposition}[Framed change-of-coordinates principle] Let $(S, \phi)$ be a surface of genus $g \ge 2$ equipped with an $r$-spin structure $\phi$.
-A simple configuration $c_1, \dots, c_k$ of simple closed curves of prescribed embedded type and winding numbers $\phi(x_i) = w_i$ exists if and only if \begin{enumerate}[(a)] \item A simple configuration $\{c_1', \dots, c_k'\}$ of the prescribed embedded type exists in the ``unframed'' setting where the values $\phi(c_i')$ are allowed to be arbitrary, \item There exists some $r$-spin structure $\psi$ with $\psi(c_i) = w_i$ for all $i$, \item If $\Arf(\psi)$ exists and is constrained by (b), then $\Arf(\phi) = \Arf(\psi)$. \end{enumerate} When such a simple configuration exists, if moreover there is a unique orbit of such configurations in the unframed setting, then for each tuple of winding numbers $\phi(c_1), \dots, \phi(c_k)$, there is a unique orbit of such simple configurations under the action of $\Mod(S)[\phi]$. \end{proposition} \begin{proof} See \cite[Proposition 2.15]{strata3}. \end{proof}
+A simple configuration $c_1, \dots, c_k$ of curves of prescribed embedded type and winding numbers $\phi(c_i) = w_i$ exists if and only if \begin{enumerate}[(a)] \item A simple configuration $\{c_1', \dots, c_k'\}$ of the prescribed embedded type exists in the ``unframed'' setting where the values $\phi(c_i')$ are allowed to be arbitrary, \item There exists some $r$-spin structure $\psi$ with $\psi(c_i') = w_i$ for all $i$, \item If $\Arf(\psi)$ exists and is constrained by (b), then $\Arf(\phi) = \Arf(\psi)$. \end{enumerate} \end{proposition} \begin{proof} See \cite[Proposition 2.15]{strata3}. \end{proof}

 \begin{remark}[When is $\Arf$ constrained?]
 For the readers' convenience, we comment here on some circumstances under which $\Arf(\phi)$ is or isn't constrained by the simple configuration, as mentioned in \Cref{prop:ccp}.c.
 First, as remarked above, $\Arf(\phi)$ is only defined when $r$ is even and $\phi(c)$ is odd for every boundary component $c$ of $\partial S$.
 In such a setting, a simple configuration $\cC$ {\em does not} constrain $\Arf(\phi)$ if there is a pair of simple closed curves $a,b \subset S$ such that $i(a,b) = 1$ and $a,b$ are disjoint from every $c_i \in \cC$.
 Thus, only ``large'' configurations $\cC$ for which it is not possible to find such a pair, possibly induce a constraint on $\Arf$. \end{remark}